As-Built-Report/As-Built-Report/CONTRIBUTING.md

 9. Create a README.md file in the root folder.
 Ensure the README contains useful information before your first pull request!

 10. That's the main shell for a new report repository completed!
-Make a Pull Request from your fork to the main repository for the initial commit with the main framework for the new report
+Make a Pull Request from your fork to the dev branch of the main repository for the initial commit with the main framework for the new report

-The last step is to make a pull request to the main AsBuiltReport repository to do the following things;
+The last step is to make a pull request to the main AsBuiltReport project and:
 1. Add your new report module as a required module for AsbuiltReport in `AsBuiltReport.psd1`.
-2. Add your report to the "validateset" for the -Report parameter on the `New-AsBuiltReportConfig` function

 ## License
 By contributing, you agree that your contributions will be licensed under the MIT License.